iamfaham/iamfaham/README.md

 ### 💫 About Me:

-- 🔭 Currently a graduate student of **Artificial Intelligence** at the University at Buffalo
+- 🔭 A grad student of **Artificial Intelligence** at the University at Buffalo

 - 💬 Ask me about **Artificial Intelligence, Machine Learning, Deep Learning, Reinforcement Learning, Generative-AI, Python**